AscendingPassage.com HOME PAGE.

 The columns on the south side are joined to

-each other, except the two center ones, by a low wall, half their
+each other, except the two center ones, by a low wall half their

 and a stair-case leading up to the top.
 Several paintings of Greek

-saints are upon the walls; but no hieroglyphics, nor sculptures, of
+saints are upon the walls, but no hieroglyphics nor sculptures of

-Egyptian temples; neither are there any sculptures on the columns.
+any kind are visible, not even the winged globe.
+Neither are there any sculptures on the columns.

 The walls of this ruin are very neatly and well constructed.
 There are several inscriptions in the ancient popular